 (above) The 2019 Habitat LA AmeriCorps team at the Midnight Mission

 National AmeriCorps Week 2019 is a celebration of all things AmeriCorps.
-AmeriCorps is a network of national service programs, made up of three primary programs that each take a different approach to improving lives and fostering civic engagement.
+AmeriCorps is a network of national service programs, made up of three primary programs that each take a different approach to improve lives and fostering civic engagement.
 Habitat AmeriCorps help us meet our needs and mission to increase the impact in our community.
-The eight individuals who are working for us this year—Ben Benya, Aby Briner, Danielle Corpus, Frank Magnotta, Leana Mason, Damitri Moore, Ryan Siess, and Tom Staley—have all given a year of their life in service.
+The eight individuals who are working for us this year— Ben Benya, Aby Briner, Danielle Corpus, Frank Magnotta, Leana Mason, Damitri Moore, Ryan Siess, and Tom Staley— have all given a year of their life in service.
 They’re part of a nationwide program of 75,000 people serving in 21,000 locations across the United States.

 The week began Monday, March 11 at the Midnight Mission in downtown Los Angeles, where the AmeriCorps team provided meal service to program participants who are working to build a bridge to self-sufficiency.
 Leana, who works as our Construction Crew Leader, was pleased to learn she could interview some of the people going through recovery for a project she’s working on about addiction.
 For some of the AmeriCorps members who hail from other parts of the country, it was also an opportunity to witness the changes going on in the center of L.A.